-The HoNOS is a 12 item instrument that was developed by the Royal College of Psychiatrists in 1998 to measure progress towards a 'health of the nation' target set by the United Kingdom's Department of Health.
-The primary goal of the HoNOS is to measure the health and social functioning of mentally ill people for the 18-64 years age group.
+The HoNOS is a 12 item instrument4 that was developed by the Royal College of Psychiatrists in 1998 to measure progress towards a 'health of the nation' target set by the United Kingdom's Department of Health.
+The primary goal of the HoNOS is to measure the health and social functioning of mental health consumers for the 18-64 years age group.